|

 the way.
 To earn this you need to walk a minimum of 100 kilometers or cycle

 least 200 kilometers on your pilgrimage.
-To get your compostela, you need

-of St James.
+Association of St James. |

 Many take the pilgrimage